Sea-Eye

 Sea-Eye is a German non-governmental organization headquartered in Regensburg.
+It participates in the rescue of migrants in distress in the Mediterranean, in particular by chartering and operating ships for the rescue of refugees at risk in the Mediterranean.

+History

+Sea-Eye was founded by Michael Buschheuer in Regensburg in 2015.
+The activists depend on donations, most notably by German Christian churches and their followers.

-It participates in the rescue of migrants in distress in the Mediterranean, in particular by having chartered the ships Sea-Eye and Seefuchs/ Sea Fox until August 2017, then the Alan Kurdi (named in memory of the young Syrian found drowned on a Turkish beach in 2015) and since August 2020 the Sea-Eye 4.
+Sea-Eye operated the Sea-Eye and Seefuchs/ Sea Fox until August 2017, then the Alan Kurdi (named in memory of the young Syrian found drowned on a Turkish beach in 2015) and from August 2020 to 2025 the Sea-Eye 4.
 In June 2021, Sea-Eye received honorary citizenship from the mayor of Palermo.
+In 2024, together with United4Rescue, Sea-Eye bought the NIS RANDERS, a former German Sea Rescue Society boat, which they now operate in the Mediterranean as Sea-Eye 5.